flux-framework/flux-operator/examples/experimental/bursting/broker/README.md

 I expect for this kind of bursting to work I will need to be able to:

- - Define the lead broker as a hostname external to the cluster AND internal (can we have two aliases?)
+ - Define the lead broker as a hostname external to the cluster AND internal (we will have two aliases for the same broker)
  - Have a custom external broker config that we generate
  - Be able to read in send the curve certificate as a configuration variable
+ - Be able to create the munge.key as a secret
- - Create a service to run (in place of the nginx container) to ensure the request goes to the right broker
+ - Create the service to run directly from the lead broker pod

 ### What we we eventually want to improve upon